What to Pack for Chiang Mai

 November, December, January, February

-Add: Light sweater or fleece, Long pants for evenings, Closed-toe shoes for cooler mornings
+Add: Light sweater or fleece, Long pants for evenings

 Hot Season

-Add: Extra moisture-wicking clothing, Portable fan, Cooling towel
+Add: Extra moisture-wicking clothing, Portable fan, Higher SPF sunscreen

 Shop Hot Season essentials →